CryptexLabs/neural-net/README.md

 ```

 If you do not already have a config.json in the root of the project directory, then one will created from the example config.
-##### If you do not change the default configurations from the example-config.js file your tests will fail!
 For more on configuring your IDE to run tests please se the section on [configuring your IDE to run tests](tests)

 ## How to test